deskvillage/dannychadburn.github.io/consultancy/performance-analytics.md

 Your content operation might consist of PR, SEO, social media, editorial and marketing teams all working on similar activities.
 But they'll all have their own targets and will track different metrics in different ways.

-All this disparate information will likely contradict what your ecommerce team has say.
+All this disparate information will likely contradict what your ecommerce team has to say.

 #### A centralised view of data is essential so they each understand the broader consequences of their actions.